Gene Siskel: Best films of the year

 From 1969 until his death in February 1999, he and Ebert were in agreement on nine annual top selections: Z, The Godfather, Nashville, The Right Stuff, Do the Right Thing, Goodfellas, Schindler's List, Hoop Dreams, and Fargo.
 There would have been a tenth, but Ebert declined to rank the 9 1/2-hour documentary Shoah as 1985's best film because he felt it was inappropriate to compare it to the rest of the year's candidates.
 Six times, Siskel's number one choice did not appear on Ebert's top ten list at all: Straight Time, Ragtime, Once Upon a Time in America, The Last Temptation of Christ, Hearts of Darkness, and The Ice Storm.
-Six times, Ebert's top selection did not appear on Siskel's; these films were 3 Women, An Unmarried Woman, Apocalypse Now, Sophie's Choice, Mississippi Burning, and Dark City.
+Seven times, Ebert's top selection did not appear on Siskel's; these films were 3 Women, An Unmarried Woman, Apocalypse Now, Sophie's Choice, Mississippi Burning, Eve's Bayou and Dark City.

 Personal life

 In 1980, Siskel married Marlene Iglitzen, who was then a producer for CBS in New York.
-They had two daughters, Kate and Callie, and a son, Will.
+They had two daughters, Kate (a marketing and communications executive at Convergent Energy and Power in New York City) and Callie (a poet and writer), and a son, Will (a coordinator of major league operations for the Atlanta Braves baseball team).
 Their daughters graduated from Siskel's alma mater, Yale University.
+He is the uncle of Ed Siskel, a lawyer and former White House Counsel under U.S. President Joe Biden, Jon Siskel, a co-founder of the documentary and film-production based company Siskel/Jacobs Productions, and Charlie Siskel, a documentary film producer.

-Brain surgery and death
+Illness and death

-Siskel was diagnosed with a malignant brain tumor on May 8, 1998.
+Siskel was diagnosed with a malignant terminal brain tumor on May 8, 1998.
 He underwent brain surgery three days later.
-For a few weeks after the surgery he did the Siskel & Ebert show on the telephone (from his hospital bed) while Ebert was in the studio.
-Siskel eventually returned to the studio after his recovery, but was noted to appear more lethargic and mellow than usual.
+For a few weeks during his recovery, he participated on Siskel & Ebert by telephone, calling in from his hospital bed while Ebert appeared in the studio.
+Siskel did not disclose the severity of his illness to anyone outside of his family; publicly, he said that the surgery removed an unspecified "growth" on his brain, and that he was recovering well.
+He eventually returned to the studio, but was noted to appear more lethargic and mellow than usual.
 On February 3, 1999, he announced that he was taking a leave of absence from the show, but that he expected to be back by the fall, stating, "I'm in a hurry to get well because I don't want Roger to get more screen time than I."

-Siskel died on February 20, 1999, from complications of his brain surgery, and his funeral was held two days later at the North Suburban Synagogue Beth El.
+Siskel died at a hospital in Evanston, Illinois, on February 20, 1999, nine months after his diagnosis and surgery; he was 53 years old.
+His funeral was held two days later at the North Suburban Synagogue Beth El.
 He is interred at Westlawn Cemetery in Norridge, Illinois.